hjgode/TotalFreedomDataEdit/app/doc/usage.md

 For example: to replace all FNC1 sysmbols inside a scanned barcode by the string <FNC1> use the following line:

     +=>\u001d=><fnc1>;

+## Installation

+Install the Demo Data Editing plugin apk either using ADB or by copying the apk file to the device and then use a file browser to install.

+### Setup

+Go to Settings-Scanning-Internal Scanner-Default Profile-Data Processing Settings-Data Editing Plugin and enter the name of the Totalfreedom Demo DataEdit class:

+    hsm.demo.totalfreedom/.DataEdit

 ## The rules file